-Nose: thick vanilla, toffee, brown sugar, oranges, baking spice, rich oak, ripe cherries, hints of mixed nuts
+Nose: thick vanilla, toffee, brown sugar, orange, baking spice, rich oak, ripe cherries, hints of mixed nuts

-Taste: (“light” creamy mouthfeel) fruity vanilla, ripe cherries, caramel, plums, blood orange, musty oak, baking spice
+Taste: (light, creamy mouthfeel) fruity vanilla, ripe cherry, caramel, plum, blood orange, musty oak, baking spice

-Finish: long and satisfyingly warm, cherry-vanilla, sweet oak, fading spice
+Finish: long & satisfyingly warm – cherry-vanilla, sweet oak, slowly diminishing spice

 Overall: Yum!
 This is my first “fruity” Russell’s Reserve Single Barrel Bourbon and I’m loving it.
 There’s still that big vanilla up front, which is typical of the product line, but the fruit!
 Toucan Sam would almost certainly approve of this selection.
 And it’s not just me that finds fruit in this one.
 As I was doing my research for this review, I visited Binny’s website to get some product information and how did they sum up this selection?
 You guessed it!
 Fruit.